Over 20 years of growth and innovation. We couldn’t have done it without you.

 We invest in a digital customer services platform to enable us to support more customers more easily.
 This also means we can offer a greener, paper free service to an increasing number of people.

-As of 1st April, 10% of the gas we supply is biogas – up from 6% previously.
-10% represents the maximum percentage of the UK’s gas demand that can be met by sustainable, UK generated biogas.
-We update our portfolio of offsetting projects to include improving clean energy access in India, China and Turkey.
+10% of the gas we supply is now biogas, with 10% representing the maximum percentage of the UK’s gas demand that can be met by sustainable, UK generated biogas.
+We update our offsetting projects to include improving clean energy access in India, China and Turkey.

 Putting greenwashing in the spotlight

 Our years long campaign to highlight the problem of energy companies claiming to be greener than they are brings about a number of successes.
 From new accreditations designed to make it easier for people to find genuinely green suppliers, to promises from the Government and the regulator, Ofgem, to tighten the rules.

 Juliet Davenport steps down as CEO

 In May 2021 Juliet stepped down as Chief Executive Officer, moving into a Director role on Good Energy’s Board.
 Nigel Pocklington is appointed as CEO to lead Good Energy into the next stage of its development.

 “Just asked for help to reset my usage budget on my Smart meter and a very helpful young lady called Samantha sent me a very clear set of instructions”

 “Prompt and courteous response today from Ashley Biffen.
 Thank you.”

 “I can do nothing but praise Good Energy for all the help I have received from numerous employees, to help me get ownership of solar panels to my own ownership …”